wel97459/OSMCore/conductor/tracks/user_avatars_appbar_20251222/plan.md

 ## Phase 1: State Management and Utilities
 - [x] Task: Update `ChatProvider` with new properties (`isGroupChat`, `connectionPath`, `currentHandle`) bb3b421
-- [ ] Task: Create Utility for deterministic color generation from strings
+- [x] Task: Create Utility for deterministic color generation from strings dba2a94
-- [ ] Task: Create Utility for emoji detection in strings
+- [x] Task: Create Utility for emoji detection in strings dba2a94
-- [ ] Task: Write Tests for new Utilities
+- [x] Task: Write Tests for new Utilities dba2a94
-- [ ] Task: Implement new Utilities
+- [x] Task: Implement new Utilities dba2a94
 - [ ] Task: Conductor - User Manual Verification 'Phase 1: State Management and Utilities' (Protocol in workflow.md)

 ## Phase 2: User Avatar Widget